 In cases where you cannot update the PHP version yourself, you need to contact your host about this.
 The upgrade process is an easy process and should be something your host can do for you without impacting your website or charging you a fee.
 Here’s a letter you can send to your hosting company:

-I’m running Kalium theme on one of your servers and this theme has recommended using at least PHP 5.6 or higher.
-WordPress, the content management system that my theme uses, has listed PHP 7.2 as the recommended version on their requirements page: https://wordpress.org/about/requirements/
+I’m running Kalium theme on one of your servers and WordPress and this theme has recommended using at least PHP 7.4 or greater and MySQL 5.7 or greater OR MariaDB 10.3 or greater.
+WordPress, the content management system that my theme uses, has listed PHP 7.4 as the recommended version on their requirements page: https://wordpress.org/about/requirements/

 Also please increase those limits to a minimum as follows: